-Create strategies that will increase attention and focus on runaway children who fit a certain criteria that are considered "high risk" with the county police departments.
+Create strategies with the county police departments that will increase attention and focus on runaway children who fit a certain criteria that are considered "high risk".

-The measure of success for this action plan is a policy or program targeting this group.
+The measure of success for this action plan is the development and implementation of a policy or program targeting this group.